 Review your work against the goals, and ensure you’re able to justify every design decision made.

 When was the last time you’ve seen a company logo printed on a plain white piece of paper?
 Hardly ever I imagine.
 People are most likely to only ever see a logo used in real life situations: on a shop exterior, on a product, pen, bag, literature etc. So this is how you should present the identity you have designed.
 Here’s an example image from my own portfolio…

 Don’t panic.
-This doesn’t mean that you need to spend money to print your logo on real items to test it (although that would be cool if the budget was there!).
-Instead you can emulate this using tools available to you.
+This doesn’t mean that you need to spend money on printing your logo on real items to test it (although that would be cool if the budget was there!).
+Instead, you can emulate this using tools available to you.
 The above example was created easily on a computer, and it helped in a huge by allowing my client to visualise the potential of the new logo, and to get excited about it too.